Investor News

 Local resources, population, energy consumption, level of prosperity and geography determine the suitability and cost of various power generation methods.

-Iceland has an abundant geothermal resource due to its geology, but poor solar resource due to its latitude.
+Iceland has an abundant geothermal resource due to its geology but a poor solar resource due to its latitude.

-Albania generates over 90% of its electricity from hydropower, thanks to its geography.
-Its high population density of 102 people per km2 provides for a lower cost grid.
+Thanks to its geography, Albania generates over 90% of its electricity from hydropower.
+Its high population density of 102 people per km2 provides for a lower-cost grid.

-What the energy trilemma forces us to do is examine the energy mix closely, knowing that we can't equally achieve all three outcomes - affordable, reliable, low-emissions - from any single power generation method.
+The energy trilemma forces us to examine the energy mix closely, knowing that we can't equally achieve all three outcomes—affordable, reliable, and low-emissions—from any single power generation method.

 In our examination, we need to be guided by energy policy objectives.
 These objectives are subject to a similar trilemma:

-When prioritising these objectives we need to keep in mind that the energy industry is the industry that fuels every other industry.
+When prioritising these objectives, we need to remember that the energy industry fuels every other industry.
 Any increase in the cost of electricity flows through the economy, increasing the price of goods and services.

-Energy and resource security are therefore paramount to achieving economic security which in turn allows a society to afford to fund the research and development of innovative new power generation technologies that can lead to lower emissions.
+Energy and resource security is therefore paramount to achieving economic security, which in turn allows a society to afford to fund the research and development of innovative new power generation technologies that can lead to lower emissions.

 How can this be, given recent electricity generation cost analysis by energy consultants Lazards shows the cost of new wind generation at USD28-54 per MWh, compared to new coal at USD66-152 per MWh?

-Simply, the 'levelised cost of electricity' only includes capital costs, operating and maintenance costs and fuel cost, but excludes the significant costs associated with increased penetration of variable renewables, including backup, storage, network upgrades, integration, and transmission.
+Simply, the 'levelised cost of electricity' only includes capital, operating, maintenance, and fuel costs but excludes the significant costs associated with increased penetration of variable renewables, including backup, storage, network upgrades, integration, and transmission.

 Electricity System Basics

-Any electricity system must be able to respond to changes in demand over seconds, minutes, hours, seasons and years, and must be able to accommodate unanticipated changes in the availability of generation.
+Any electricity system must be able to respond to changes in demand over seconds, minutes, hours, seasons, and years and accommodate unanticipated changes in the availability of generation.

-Traditionally, this is handled by baseload and peak load plants, which handle the minimum load and increases above that level, respectively.
+Traditionally, this is handled by baseload and peak load plants, which handle the minimum load and increase above that level, respectively.

 Wind and solar are non-dispatchable, meaning that they can't follow demand.
-They only generate electricity when the wind blows or the sun shines.
-This adds integration costs.
+They only generate electricity when the wind blows or the sun shines, which adds integration costs.

-This depends on the level of variable renewable energy penetration and its capacity factor.
+This depends on the variable renewable energy penetration level and capacity factor.

 Capacity Factor